arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 The Subway mosaics can get away flaunting convention because they are large and seldom include very much content.
 In making Name Sans, I have found that the larger optical sizes can come close to matching that uncompromising approach.

-Meanwhile, many of the optical conventions bucked by Name Sans Display are normalized a little bit in smaller optical sizes: horizontal strokes get a bit thinner, the `S` and `B` become a bit more traditionally balanced, the `5` gets a bit of a slant, and so on.
+Meanwhile, many of the optical conventions bucked by Name Sans Display are normalized a little bit in smaller optical sizes: horizontal strokes get a bit thinner, the `S` & `B` become a bit more traditionally balanced, the `5` gets a bit of a slant, and so on.
 This makes Text styles a little more familiar to read, while still keeping things lively.

 ## A blend of rigidity & fluidity